SeanFeldman/Blog/reading-metrics-for-azure-service-bus/reading-metrics-for-azure-service-bus.md

 }
 ```

-The metrics you can retrieve today are all the metrics listed under Monitor service.
+The metrics you can already access today are all the metrics listed under Monitor service.
 Remove spaces and "(Preview)" and you got a metric name.

 | **Description** | **Metric** |
 |-----------------|------------|